-But keep in mind, that if the landlord doesn’t agree to let you off the hook, you will be liable for paying rent for the remainder of your lease.
+But keep in mind that if the landlord doesn't agree to let you off the hook, you may be liable for paying rent for the remainder of your lease.
 This could be a substantial amount of money if you leave several months before your lease ends.
 Your landlord will probably first use your security deposit to cover the amount you owe.
 But if your deposit is not sufficient, your landlord may sue you, probably in small claims court where the limit is $7,000 in Massachusetts.

 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.